What Temperature is Your Ornamental Grass?

 Cut back warm season grasses in late winter or early spring, pruning them to within inches of the ground.
 Cool season grasses rarely need pruning – simply remove brown blades by running your fingers (or a small rake) through the clump.
 Feather Reed Grass is an exception; whack it to the ground in late winter.

-Some cool season grasses include Blue Fescue (Festuca), Feather Reed Grass (Calamagrostis) and Tufted Hair Grass (Deschampsia).
+Some cool season grasses include Blue Fescue (Festuca) and Feather Reed Grass (Calamagrostis).
 Warm season beauties include Switch Grass (Panicum), Fountain Grass (Pennisetum), Maiden Grass (Miscanthus) and Hakone Grass (Hakonechloa).